Houston Overtime Lawyers

 Many salaried employees are exempt from overtime pay, but the rules for exemption are complex.
 Employers know this, and many of them take advantage of employees by misclassifying them.

-If you believe your overtime rights were violated because your employer misclassified you as salaried, call Kennard Law, P.C. at (855) 499-4514.
+If you believe your overtime rights were violated because your employer misclassified you as salaried, contact Kennard Law, P.C. by calling (855) 499-4514.
 Our Houston employment law attorneys advise and represent employees in Texas and nationwide.

 For an employee to be exempt from overtime pay, the employee must be paid an annual salary of at least $684 per week (since January 2020) — and perform certain job duties that are recognized as exempt such as executive, administrative, or professional roles.

 Some examples of exempt employees include: